tomaustindev/alien-cursors/README.md

 ![default](https://github.com/user-attachments/assets/2a326cd8-46e5-45af-8b1c-3f06523b6537)

 ## How to Install
-1. Git clone this repository into one of the suitable xcursor directories e.g.
+Git clone this repository into one of the suitable xcursor directories e.g.
 <pre>_'$HOME/.local/share/icons/'_</pre>
-or simply
+or
 <pre>_'$HOME/.icons/'_</pre>
-It is strongly recommended that you also git clone into the system-wide directory _'/usr/share/icons/'_ to ensure proper functionality within all of your applications.
+It is strongly recommended that you also git clone into the system-wide directory to ensure proper functionality within all of your applications:
+<pre>_'/usr/share/icons/'_</pre>

-2. By default the theme inherits from 'Adwaita'.
-If you would like it to inherit from a different theme then this must be specified within the _'index.theme'_ file.
+By default the theme inherits from *'Adwaita'*.
+If you would like to inherit from a different theme, you must specify within the _'index.theme'_ file.

 ## How to Use
 You may now begin setting your cursor theme in various different contexts e.g.